jorgenbjerkesjo/Omnia-Foundation-Docs/getting-started.rst

 Open the file **environment.json** in MyOmniaExtension and fill in:

-- TenantId: you can get from the System page in Omnia admin
+- TenantId: you get this from the System page in Omnia admin
-- ApiSecret: the secret you got when registered your extension in step 6
+- ApiSecret: the secret you got when you registered your extension in step 6
-- FoundationUrl: the URL to your Omnia admin
+- FoundationUrl: you get this from the System page in Omnia admin

 .. image:: /images/toolings-environment-json.png